 As a kid, I always felt a sense of fascination watching my mom sew.
-She had an old classic mechanical Singer sewing machine and I would watch with a grin on my face as she spins the handle and the needle moves up and down, the fabrics move along the feed dog, and produce beautiful stitches.
-The sound of the moving parts on the machine was music to my ears so much so that I thought I had one of the best kids sewing machines (I’m not talking about toy machines).
+She had an old classic mechanical Singer sewing machine, and I would watch with a grin on my face as she spins the handle and the needle moves up and down, the fabrics move along the feed dog, and produce beautiful stitches.
+The sound of the moving parts of the machine was music to my ears, so much so that I believed I had one of the best kids sewing machines (I’m not talking about toy machines).
 I remember spending hours trying to use the machine when my mom wasn’t around.
 I fell in love with sewing and have been sewing ever since.

 Kids today aren’t that much different from us.
 They might have their iPads and iPhones are spend an awful lot of time on social media.
 But there are a lot of kids asking for sewing machines so they too can sew their own projects.
 If your kid wants to use your sewing machine, this is a clue that you need to get your child a sewing machine for kids.

 There are two main factors to consider when picking a kids sewing machine.
 These are safety and ease of use.
 When your child starts showing interest in sewing, you may be tempted to let them have a go on your machine.
 It’s all good when you are around to supervise them.
-But your sewing machine is not safe for kids and they might sneak around and try to use it on their own.
-They can get badly injured with the needles or they may even end up breaking your expensive machine.
+But your sewing machine is not safe for kids, and they might sneak around and try to use it on their own.
+They can get severely injured by the needles, or they may even end up breaking your expensive machine.